Usage and Output

 -l flag which takes the name of the language as its argument.

 The default behavior of Otter Assign is to do the following:

-Filter test cells from the master notebook and write these to test files
+Filter test cells from the master notebook and create test objects from these

 Add Otter initialization, export, and